patrickahase/room2.fm/README.md

 - Update pre-load - how much do I need?
 - Replace Artist Presets object with data from server
 - Add onmousehold style for buttons
+- timer function? something with raf perhaps?
+- ~~lift state up from desktop~~
+- add in last prompt tracker
+- massage random
+- do i need some kind of state lock on response array?
+- better prompt type detection on client recieve
+- random image distribution

 ## Modal
 - Modal for Mobile ~ Decided to wait until later to make sure mobile layout is consistant - perhaps the modal continue button will need to match the prompt response button in some way ~